5l1v3r1/Python-Udp-Doser/README.md

 So I Can't Upload Any High Power Scripts

-But I Will Make All Public On My ""Discord"" In Future
+But I Will Make All Of My Scripts Be Public On My "D.i.s.c.o.r.d" In Future

 Thanks For All Of You